jku-win-dke/AISA-XMI-Mapper/README.md

 There are a few ways to validate data with generated RDFS/SHACL documents.
 As an example, the SampleProgram provides two classes which can utilize generated RDFS/SHACL documents:

 1. Transforming an RDFS/SHACL document from RDF/XML to RDF/TTL, see [TransformXML2TTL.java](https://github.com/bastlyo/AISA-XMI-Mapper/blob/main/_sampleJavaProgram/SampleProgram/src/main/java/at/jku/dke/samples/TransformXML2TTL.java) using Apache Jena.
-2. Validating data graphs by an RDFS/SHACL document, see [ValidationWithSHACL.java](https://github.com/bastlyo/AISA-XMI-Mapper/blob/main/_sampleJavaProgram/SampleProgram/src/main/java/at/jku/dke/samples/ValidationWithSHACL.java) using Apache Jena.
+2. Perform RDFS reasoning and validating data graphs by an RDFS/SHACL document, see [ValidationWithSHACL.java](https://github.com/bastlyo/AISA-XMI-Mapper/blob/main/_sampleJavaProgram/SampleProgram/src/main/java/at/jku/dke/samples/ValidationWithSHACL.java) using Apache Jena.

 Be aware of data graphs using the same namespaces as the generated RDFS/SHACL dcouments!
 Instead of using "http://www.aixm.aero/schema/5.1.1#", we use "http://www.aisa-project.eu/vocabulary/aixm_5-1-1#" for AIXM.
 Furthermore, we use "http://www.aisa-project.eu/vocabulary/fixm_3-0-1_sesar#" for fixm and "http://www.aisa-project.eu/xquery/plain#" for plain models.